bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 PostgreSQL configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-On most distributions, PostgreSQL uses ident to allow access to the database system.
+On most distributions, PostgreSQL uses ident to allow access to the local database system.
 The database administrator account is the Unix user **postgres**.
 Normally, this user can access the database without password, as the ident mechanism is used to identify the user.

 If this works on your system can be verified by